-Clients were asked to select three firms from a list of 19 leading consulting firms in the US.
 For each firm we tried to get responses from at least 20 direct clients and 20 indirect clients, to give the reader a "20:20" rounded view of each firm.
-In most cases we have several times this amount of data, but for a very small number of firms (four, in this report) we have fallen slightly short of 20 for one type of client.
-Where this is the case, we've highlighted it in the firm's profile.
-Nonetheless, we do have enough data to provide a detailed profile of each firm we asked about.
+In most cases we have several times this amount of data, but for a very small number of firms (three, in this report) we have fallen slightly short of 20 for one type of client.
+Where this is the case, we've highlighted in the firm's profile.
+Nonetheless, it provides enough data to provide a detailed profile of each firm we asked about.